 Six – eight weeks

-At around this stage your puppies will lose their milk teeth and the fear period will develop where they’ll learn to be afraid of things.
-It’s helpful to introduce them to as many household sights and sounds that they’ll likely experience throughout their lives prior to this point.
+At around this stage your puppies will lose their milk teeth and towards the end of this time, their first ‘fear period’ will develop where they’ll learn to be wary or scared of things they haven’t encountered in the past.
+This is why socialisation and habituation is important in order to introduce them to as many sights, sounds and experiences that they’ll likely experience throughout their lives prior to this point so they grow up confident and secure.

-Puppies will be ready to fly the nest at around 8 weeks old, so this part of the newborn puppy care schedule is all about getting them ready for their new homes.
+Most puppies will be ready to fly the nest at around eight weeks old (although some toy breeds will stay with their mother and littermates till 12 weeks) so this part of the new-born puppy care schedule is all about getting them ready for their new homes.

 Time to vaccinate

-The first puppy vaccinations will be given between 6 – 8 weeks old where they’ll be inoculated against canine distemper, hepatitis, parvovirus, parainfluenza virus and rabies.
+The first puppy vaccinations will usually be given between 6 – 8 weeks old where they’ll be inoculated against canine distemper, hepatitis, parvovirus, and parainfluenza virus.
+This is also the time to talk to the vet about microchipping.
+This can usually be done now unless your puppies are particularly tiny – and they do need to be microchipped before they go to their new homes.

 Get them registered